ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 As I wrote in [Coding is Political](/), learning to code gives you power.
 But what does that power look like?
 How do you begin to exercise that power?

 A full answer to these kinds of questions is lengthy, and I intend to write about that in the near future.
 One kind of power is the ability to collect and analyze data independently, rather than relying on the work of others.
 Learning to work with social justice related data means you no longer have to take politicans and others in power at their word when they tell you what "the data" says.
-You can find the data, evalute it, analyze it, and present your own findings.
+You can find data, evalute it, analyze it, and present your own findings.
 This will help you decide who you can trust, and help you find a voice in speaking truth to power.

-The challenges here begin at Chapter 2.
-You don't have to wait until you've finished the book in order to start applying what you've learned to social justice issues.
+The challenges here begin at Chapter 2; you don't have to wait until you've finished the book in order to start applying what you've learned to social justice issues.
 You can use your interest in, and commitment to, social justice to solidfying your learning.
 Working through these kinds of exercises early in your learning process can also help you think about how you might use what you're learning about programming to address systemic issues at a personal, local, national, and international level.

 I have written these exercises in response to the Black Lives Matter movement.
 Each exercise may not appear to relate directly to Black lives, but that's because Black people's lives are impacted by a wide range of systemic issues.
 For example, the US prison system disproportionally incarcerates Black people, even when controlled for type of crime committed.
-So there are exercises here that clearly relate to Black Lives, but also exercises that relate to a number of social issues that dispoportionally impact Black people's lives.
+So there are exercises here that clearly relate to Black people's lives, but also exercises that relate to a number of social issues that dispoportionally impact Black people's lives.
 Additionally, the Black Lives Matter movement began in the US, but it has since led to global protests and renewed efforts to reject the legacy of colonialism.
 Some of the exercises below focus on issues in the US, but most are phrased in a way that they can be used to dig into relevant issues in different communities around the globe.

 You don't have to do every challenge in the set.
-If one challenge depends on completing a previous challenge, that is indicated in the challenge.
+If one challenge depends on completing a previous challenge, that is usually indicated in the challenge.
 Challenges are grouped by chapter, so you'll know when you can start on each one.

 ## About the Data
 {: .no_toc }